charlottegray17/100-days-of-code/log.md

 **Thoughts:** Unplugged isn't quite as perfect as thought but that was to be expected.
 Will revisit later on.

 Now one module away from being ready to apply for jobs according to Skilllcrush fast track.
 I have 100% done the javascript course already, will progress through again to see if it makes any further sense to me.
 Kind of can't believe that I have the skills needed to apply for jobs.
 Though the number one thing I need but don't have?
 BLOODY PORTFOLIO.

+### Day 7: Sunday July 5, 2020

+**Today's Progress**:
+Followed Fireship tutorial on building responsive navigation.

+**Thoughts:** Will take this knowlede to work on the hamburger for my site, as well as mobile nav - and static sidenav for team project.
+Will start on those tomorrow, and hopefully get through a bit of CSS grid.

 **To Do's**